kubestellar/kubestellar/README.md

 ## Multi-cluster Configuration Management for Edge, Multi-Cloud, and Hybrid Cloud
 <br/>

-**NOTE**: Most of our documentation is made to be viewed on GitHub.
-See it [there](docs/content/direct).
+**NOTE**: Our documentation generally appears on the website [kubestellar.io](https://kubestellar.io), although release 0.20.0 is not documented there and release 0.21.0 is only slightly documented there.
+For releases 0.20.0 and later, the documentation is also made to be viewed directly on GitHub's view of the source documents; find them [there](docs/content/direct).
 Release `X.Y.Z` is the commit with Git tag `vX.Y.Z`.
-The remainder of our documentation is on the website [kubestellar.io](https://kubestellar.io), but beware that releases 0.20.0 and 0.21.0 are not documented there.

 [![Go Report Card](https://goreportcard.com/badge/github.com/kubestellar/kubestellar)](https://goreportcard.com/report/github.com/kubestellar/kubestellar)
 [![Go Reference](https://pkg.go.dev/badge/github.com/kubestellar/kubestellar.svg)](https://pkg.go.dev/github.com/kubestellar/kubestellar)